Skip to Content

 Unfortunately for me, I picked the rainy season to visit, which was not the best decision.
 Apart from one morning of sunshine, it rained for the remainder of my time there!

 This confirms the importance of knowing the best time to visit Australia!
+As Cairns is in tropical Queensland, there are distinct seasons.
 If you visit Cairns outside of the rainy season, you’ll find a lively city, with plenty to offer!

 Cairns is one of the best places to go in Queensland provided you go during the right months!
 Driving from Cairns to Brisbane is an ideal way to see some of the best places in Queensland!